Introduction to the Brain

 This is the part of the brain that lies in the posterior fossa of the brain.
 It is connected to the brainstem via the superior cerebral peduncle that connects the cerebellum to the midbrain, the middle cerebella peduncle that connects the cerebellum to the pons and the inferior cerebella peduncle that connects the cerebellum to the medulla.

-Grossly it is divided into an anterior lobe, a posterior lobe and a flocculonodular lobe.
-The anterior and posterior lobes and connected via the cerebellar vermis.
+Grossly, it is divided into an anterior lobe, a posterior lobe and a flocculonodular lobe.
+The anterior and posterior lobes are connected via the cerebellar vermis.

 As seen with the cerebrum, it also has an inner white matter known as the medulla and an outer grey matter known as the cortex.